idg1293-2025/oblig3-group-3-chanyaupdate/README.txt

 - Hero Section (.screen--hero): Designed to take up the full viewport (100vh), center the hero content, and create a smooth animated background experience using float animations on images.
 - Responsive Design: Special styles ensure the hero section adjusts nicely for smaller screens below 700px wide.

+UPDATE/ improvements:
+- I added a new method of compiling css styling for the cloud which made the code abit shorter and easier to manage and look at.

 Animations:
 - @keyframes floatClouds and floatEarth are used to create subtle, looping floating animations for the hero items to make the page feel more alive.
+- @keyframes for the cloud as well with some delay

 ---